Gagan-Chaudhary/Gagan-Chaudhary/README.md

 ### Hi there 👋, I'm Gagan

-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently building MERN projects
-- 💻 I’m a frontend developer
+- 💻 I’m a Full stack developer
 - 🥅 2022 Goals: Build some new cool projects

 ### Connect with me: